ParthB2007/ParthB2007/README.md

 - Hi, I’m Parth Baldha
-- Right now i am studying in Tapi Diploma College, Surat, Gujarat
-- I’m currently learning C/C++ programming
-- To contect me Email at parthbaldha2007@gmail.com
+- Connect with me at parthbaldha2007@gmail.com

 <!---
 ParthB2007/ParthB2007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.